colinnewell/pcap2mysql-log/DEVELOPING.md

 address so that the tcpdump can capture the traffic on localhost where the communication occurs.

+The perl and Go test code in the tests folder generates MySQL traffic.

-Currently the code to generate the MySQL traffic is in Go tests located in the `test/` directory.
-They have a build tag added to ensure they don't get dragged into the regular build process.
+The go code in the test/ folder has a  build tag added to ensure it doesn't get dragged into the regular build process.

     // +build capturetest